okuvshynov/llama_duo/README.md

 Example of configuration which doesn't get much value:
 Apple M1 (16GB RAM) + Apple M2 Ultra (192GB RAM).
 M2 Ultra is order of magnitude faster and second model is unable to keep up.

-Edit: more plans on this [here](https://github.com/ggerganov/llama.cpp/discussions/6853#discussioncomment-9473072)
+Edit: more plans on this https://github.com/okuvshynov/llama_duo/issues/1 and [here](https://github.com/ggerganov/llama.cpp/discussions/6853#discussioncomment-9473072)

 There's likely more room for improvement by:
 1. Doing tree-based speculation/multiple sequences (potentially with more ```back``` services);